1. Statement

 3.2 Legislation and guidance

-This policy has been developed in accordance with relevant government legislation and guidance including Keeping Children Safe in Education, Working Together to Safeguard Children, and Relationships Education, Relationships and Sex Education and Health Education Regulations.
+This policy has been developed in accordance with relevant government legislation and guidance including Keeping Children Safe in Education, Working Together to Safeguard Children, Relationships Education, Relationships and Sex Education and Health Education Regulations, Independent Schools Standards and the Equality Act 2010.

 Full list of legislation and guidance.